-Empower Parents As The Primary Sexuality Educators of Their Children
+Equip Parents As The Primary Sexuality Educators of Their Children

 As a result, many parents don’t talk, and teens are left to navigate on their own.

-Talk’s Parent Program empowers parents to foster an open and ongoing dialogue with their children about sexuality and other sensitive topics, and helps parents position themselves as a resource of choice in an effort to guide their teen’s decision making.
+Talk’s Parent Program prepares parents to foster an open and ongoing dialogue with their children about sexuality and other sensitive topics, and helps parents position themselves as a resource of choice in an effort to guide their teen’s decision making.

 Parents who complete the program:

 Consistently say that Talk helped to alleviate the anxiety they feel about speaking with their children about sex and sexuality.

 View educating their children about sex and sexuality as their primary responsibility.

 Report success in capitalizing on teachable moments to instill their beliefs and values.